Plantility/Plantility/README.md

 ```
-President of Pipekin (the Roblox group)
+Chairman of Pipekin (the Roblox group)
 Running the Faceplant Minecraft Server
 🁕 🀺 🁂 🁉 🁋
 ● Timezone: PST preferred